Shelly and Stuart Topham at Infinity Coffee, Helderberg Nature Reserve

 03

-The broader lesson for independent coffee shops
+The broader lesson for mobile vendors

 Lekka features used by Infinity Coffee